johngage/critical-infrastructure/content/project/ecoblock-oakland-berkeley-kibera-nairobi/index.md

 3.  **Kibera Town Centre, Kibera, Nairobi, Kenya**
     * First site to test 8 years of time series data for pumps, tanks, and energy flows with Mortar model of complete system flows

 4. Future site: Kapenguria Peace Academy: remote rural Kenyan school with classrooms, dormitory, kitchen, and crop areas

+5. Richmond Field Station: existing sensing infrastructure

-These locations are the practical sites to test emerging cyberphysical models of the built environment.
+These locations are practical sites to test emerging cyberphysical models of the built environment.
 Each, in its own way, is on a trajectory to Net Zero energy, water, waste, and food flows.